Melissa O'Neil

-Melissa O'Neil (born July 12, 1988) is a Canadian actress and singer-songwriter.
+Melissa O'Neil (born July 12, 1988) is a Canadian singer-songwriter and actress.
 In 2005, O'Neil won the third season of Canadian Idol.
-As an actress, she is known for her roles as Rebecca, Two, and Portia Lin in the science fiction series Dark Matter and as Sergeant Lucy Chen in the police procedural drama series The Rookie.
+As an actress, she is known for her roles as Rebecca, Two, and Portia Lin in the Canadian science fiction series Dark Matter and as Officer Lucy Chen in the American police procedural drama series The Rookie.

 Early life and education

-O'Neil was born in Calgary, Alberta to a Chinese Canadian mother from Hong Kong and an Irish-Canadian father.
-O'Neil attended Lester B. Pearson High School in Calgary, Alberta, where she performed in musicals, played rugby and was on the basketball team.
+Melissa O'Neil was born in Calgary, Alberta to a Chinese-Canadian mother from Hong Kong and an Irish-Canadian father.
+O'Neil attended Lester B. Pearson High School in Calgary, Alberta, where she performed in musicals, played rugby, and was on the basketball team.

 Career

 Canadian Idol

 In early 2005, while in high school, O'Neil auditioned for the third season of Canadian Idol.
 The judges were impressed by her vocals, and she made it through to the top 100 round.
 On the first day, she sang the song "Concrete Angel" by Martina McBride a cappella and again impressed the judges; but, on the final day of competition, she forgot the words to her chosen song and froze.
 Nevertheless, the judges were still so impressed by her singing abilities that she continued to the top 32.
 After scoring the highest number of votes in her semi-final group, again with "Concrete Angel", O'Neil was granted a place in the final 10 of the contest.

 Although she was highly praised by the judges, O'Neil suffered huge setbacks in both the Top 10 and Top 9 weeks of the finals, as she was voted in both the bottom three and bottom two, respectively.
 Shocked by this, the judges urged viewers to vote for contestants like Melissa, who clearly had the best vocal abilities.
 From then on, O'Neil never fell back into the bottom three after delivering consistently praised performances, with judge Zack Werner declaring that she was "a threat to win the whole thing".
 On September 7, 2005, O'Neil made it into the final two of the competition, alongside Rex Goudie, and after more performances, judge Werner stated that the headlines of the next day's newspapers would be "The King [Kalan Porter] is dead, long live the Queen."
 During the grand finale results show on September 14, 2005, O'Neil defeated Goudie to be crowned the third Canadian Idol, as well as the first female winner, first winner of Chinese descent, and (at 17) the youngest winner in the show's history.